larsthorup/nit/README.md

-# nit
+# nit - git for node.js

-git in nodejs
+Based on the book "Building Git" by James Coglan

+    node nit init
+    node nit commit